By Joanne Jeffries. Last Updated September 23rd 2021. Welcome to this Alicante airport accident claims guide.

 - Other Spanish Holiday Accident Guides

 This guide will identify some of the major health and safety hazards that exist in airports and walk you through some of the different ways a person could be injured that would justify making a claim for compensation.
 We will explain briefly how personal injury in Spanish law works and some of the ways it differs from English personal injury law, before discussing, the fundamentals of how personal injury compensation is calculated.
 Lastly, we’ll cover No Win, No Fee Agreements, an important factor in making a claim.
-These Agreements are designed to give you as much financial protection as possible and to give you the freedom and confidence to seek justice.
+These Agreements are designed to give you as much financial protection as possible and to give you the freedom and confidence to seek justice when making Alicante airport accident claims.

 If at any point you get hurt in an accident while using any of the facilities at Alicante-Elche Airport and it was the fault of the airport’s operators or staff, then you could be entitled to compensation for the injuries or illness suffered.
 This accident could have happened in the airport itself, in the terminal building or in one of the bars or restaurants catering to passengers in the terminal building.
 It could be out on the apron or on one of the bus or tram services used by the airport to help passengers get to where they need to go.
-If the premises or the services where your injury took place were the responsibility of the airport, then the airport could be held liable.
+If the premises or the services where your injury took place were the responsibility of the airport, then the airport could be held liable and you could make Alicante airport accident claims.

 If you suffer an accident while on the plane itself or while it is still aground, then under Montreal Convention 1999 the airline operator would be liable as opposed to the airport.